archman007/cppDemo01/README.md

 These loosely coupled routines were organized in such a fashion that a new CodeBlocks project that supports wxWidgets, MariaDB, Mysql++ and boost is created effortlessly.
 This is accomplished by using a skeleton project https://github.com/archman007/cppMySkel1 as a basis for scripting.
 By using this approach when additional functionality is needed modify the skeleton code and the results are reflected immediately.

 When creating a new Code::Blocks project, the default settings lack support for essential features like wxWidgets, MySQL++, and Boost.
 This environment equips the programmer with the necessary tools for advanced development.

+When asked for a family id we supplied cppDemo04.

+Output from this project can be located here https://github.com/archman007/cppDemo04.